amabdallah/WaM-DaM/docs/SQLite_Instructions.md

 4. DDL script to creat blank WaM-DaM database for [SQLite](https://github.com/amabdallah/WaM-DaM1.0/blob/master/Files/BlankSchemas/WaM-DaM_for_SQLite.sql)

 4. Matlab.
-You also can use Python, R, or any scripting language to load data to your database
+You need to install the Database Toolbox which doesnt come with the standartd Matlab software.
+You also can use Python, R, or any scripting language to load data to your database.